 - Course Animations and Flyover Portfolio

 - Environmental Policy

 - Professional Tournaments Hosted

 Since the early 80’s, Gary Player Design has been a global leader in golf course design, marketing and real estate planning services.
 We employ a small team of seasoned and dedicated professionals with a cumulative 210 years in the golf course development industry.
-Through the years, Gary Player and Gary Player Design have executed a portfolio of over 300 projects in 35 countries on five continents.
+Through the years, Gary Player and Gary Player Design have executed a portfolio of nearly 400 projects in 38 countries on five continents.
 In the end, our success is driven by our proven ability to add substantial value to real estate and resort properties.

 The mission of Gary Player Design is to conduct our business in the same manner in which Gary Player has conducted himself as a golfer and gentleman during his 50-year career.
 Our services revolve around building long-term mutually rewarding relationships with our clients by displaying integrity and credibility in a business setting.
 From project conceptualization through planning, design, construction, marketing and opening, we take a proactive role in providing experienced solutions throughout the intricate development process.
 When a design agreement is signed, we join our client’s team and do whatever is necessary to contribute to that team’s success.

 As a company, we are careful to accept a reasonable number of select jobs at any given time.
 We recognize the time it takes to give the service that our brand represents and deliberately follow the steps necessary to deliver the attention to detail that will enhance the quality of each project.
 In addition to the technical services, experience and support we provide, we deliver significant added value to our clients and their projects.
 The personal participation of Gary Player in both the design and marketing process, together with the reputation and visibility of the Gary Player brand bring significant value to all facets of our projects.